pranav-8660/url-shortner/README.md

 - UI
 - Dockerization

-##### Pull the mysql docker image, create container with custom configurations, login to the mysql container, create a db
+##### Pull the mysql docker image, create container with custom configurations, login to the mysql container, create a db , pull and run redis
 ```bash
 docker pull mysql:latest